Vietnam, Ha Long Bay © guido da rozze

 What to pack

 Sandals are a must.
-Bring padlocks for your bags and don't carry or leave valuables anywhere without locking them up.
-Moisture wicking clothing is best and be sure to bring modest clothing for visiting pogodas and temples.
+Travellers should bring padlocks for their bags and should carry or leave valuables anywhere without locking them up.
+Moisture-wicking clothing is best and modest clothing is essential for visiting pogodas and temples.
 Basic medical supplies are always useful.

 What's on in Vietnam